General Terms & Conditions

-CDTC: Curaçao Dolphin Therapy & Research Center, N.V., a limited liability company under the laws of Curaçao and user of these general terms and conditions.
+CDTC: Curacao Dolphin Therapy & Research Center N.V., a limited liability company under the laws of Curacao and user of these general terms and conditions.

 Facilities: the facilities in use by CDTC, for the benefit of the CDTC Programs, including, but not limited to, the buildings, outdoor areas, platforms and lagoon.

-Dolphin Experience: the activity offered to family members of the Participant in the Therapy program in which the family members have the opportunity to meet and interact in the dolphin lagoon with the dolphins that participate in the Therapy program.
+Family swim: the activity offered to family members of the Participant in the Therapy program in which the family members have the opportunity to meet and interact in the dolphin lagoon with the dolphins that participate in the Therapy program.

-Special Swim: a guided swim in the dolphin lagoon offered to qualifying guests that thereby have the opportunity to meet and interact with the dolphins that participate in CDTC Programs.
+Special swim: a guided swim in the dolphin lagoon offered to qualifying guests that thereby have the opportunity to meet and interact with the dolphins that participate in CDTC Programs.

 Article 2.
 Applicability of these conditions

-These conditions are applicable to all CDTC Programs, to any other program and/or activity offered by CDTC and to all agreements between CDTC and Principal, unless both parties agreed to deviate from these conditions explicitly and in writing.
+These conditions are applicable to all CDTC Programs, to any other program and / or activity offered by CDTC and to all agreements between CDTC and Principal, unless both parties agreed to deviate from these conditions explicitly and in writing.
 These conditions are also applicable to all agreements entered into with CDTC for which a third party is engaged, and also to all complementary services offered by CDTC, such as transportation.